-Losing IT – Making weight Loss Simple by Dhruv Gupta, Prachi Gupta
+Losing IT – Making Weight Loss Simple by Dhruv Gupta, Prachi Gupta

-Weight loss books will remain bestsellers for a long time, thanks to the obese people around the world and since they are mostly affluent, buying another thing that might help loose a few kgs or inches is not really an issue.
-Books do not even cost a fortune unlike most other methods.
+Weight loss books will remain best sellers for a long time.
+Thanks to the obese people around the world.
+And since they are mostly affluent, buying another thing that might help loose a few kgs or inches is not really an issue.
+Books do not even cost a fortune, unlike most other methods.
 I personally belong to this group as I can easily do away with at least 10 odd kilos.
-So when I had the option of getting this book in my hands, I was tempted with a hope for some motivation.
+So when I had the option of getting this book Losing IT – Making Weight Loss Simple, in my hands, I was tempted with a hope for some motivation.

-Do they give a formula or a step-by-step process to loose weight – No. Do they tell you any tips to loose weight – not really – but at the end of each chapter they tell you what is healthy and what is not?
-Good part is that they have kept practical aspects of the modern life in mind and do not tell you anything that you cannot fit in your already busy schedule.
-Downside is that there is nothing new for you if you have been reading about weight loss.
-There is a business angle to their not specifying any prescriptions, as the authors run a fitness website and I think they expect the book to divert some traffic there.
+Do they give a formula or a step-by-step process to lose weight – No. Do they tell you any tips to loose weight – not really?
+But at the end of each chapter, they tell you what is healthy and what is not?
+The good part is that they have kept practical aspects of the modern life in mind.
+And do not tell you anything that you cannot fit in your already busy schedule.
+The downside is that there is nothing new for you if you have been reading about weight loss.
+There is a business angle to their not specifying any prescriptions.
+As the authors run a fitness website.
+And I think they expect the book to divert some traffic there.

-As I always say, self help books work at the level of re-iterating what you already know, re-enforcing and sometimes pushing you to do things that you know you should do, but are not motivated enough to do.
+As I always say, self-help books work at the level of reiterating what you already know, re-enforcing and sometimes pushing you to do things that you know you should do, but are not motivated enough to do.